pav0107/gilded-rose/README.md

 for you).

 Just for clarification, an item can never have its Quality increase above 50, however "Sulfuras" is a legendary item and as such its Quality is 80 and it never alters.

+## My approach

+- Before refactoring the class or updating it to cater for "conjured" items, I first set up tests for all the conditions laid out in the specification above and made sure they all passed.
+- The next step was to decide what to do first: refactor or cater for "conjured" items.
+I decided it was best to refactor first.